What are Enclaves and Why Are They Important for Handling CUI?

 How Does CMMC Impact Handling CUI?

 Controlled Unclassified Information (CUI) is data that hasn’t been classified for national security purposes but that requires special security safeguards to control dissemination, maintain privacy and ensure security.
-This information designation is most often used in defense contracting with contractors or subcontractors working with Department of Defense (DoD) agencies or specific Executive Branch agencies.
+This information designation is most often used in defense contracting with contractors or subcontractors working with Department of War (DoW) agencies or specific Executive Branch agencies.
 The collective of agencies, contractors and subcontractors is called the Defense Industrial Base (DIB).

 The Cybersecurity Maturity Model Certification (CMMC) framework is the newest governing security framework for the handling of CUI.
 CMMC is broken down into levels that outline the capabilities and practices that an organization must have to meet that level and, thus, handle specific kinds of data for defense agencies.